kabocha23/Insure-Landing-Page/README.md

-A responsive product page web and mobile design for a fictional insurance company.
+A responsive web/mobile design for a fictional insurance company.
 No libraries imported for this project.

 Please view the hosted site here!~ https://kabocha23.github.io/Insure-Landing-Page/